coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 Artist check in place of your grapple check if you so desire, but this requires a standard action.
 If more than one opponent is grappling you, your grapple check result has to beat all their individual check results to escape.
-(Opponents don't have to try to hold you if they don't want to.)
+(Opponents don’t have to try to hold you if they don’t want to.)
 If you escape, you finish the action by moving into any space adjacent to your opponent(s).